qnbs/OmniNote/README.md

 ## ⚡ Core Capabilities

 ### 🕸️ Topological Knowledge Graph
-Powered by **D3.js**, the graph view is not a static image but a physics-simulation engine.
+Powered by **D3.js**, the graph view is a physics-simulation engine.
-*   **Force-Directed Layout**: Nodes repel each other while links act as springs, naturally clustering related concepts.
+*   **Force-Directed Layout**: Nodes repel each other while links act as springs, clustering related concepts.
 *   **Semantic Clustering**: Connections are formed explicitly via `[[Wiki-Links]]` and implicitly via shared `#tags`.
-*   **Dynamic Scaling**: Node radius and link opacity react dynamically to content volume and active focus states.
+*   **Interactive Dynamics**: Real-time zoom, pan, and drag capabilities with automatic collision detection.

 ### 📝 The Hyper-Text Editor
-A bespoke editor engine built on top of standard text inputs but augmented for power users.
+A bespoke editor engine built for power users.
-*   **GFM Support**: Full GitHub Flavored Markdown support with real-time syntax highlighting.
+*   **GFM Support**: Full GitHub Flavored Markdown support with real-time syntax highlighting (`highlight.js`).
 *   **Smart Parsing**: Regex-based detection of tasks (`- [ ]`) and dates (`@{YYYY-MM-DD}`) for aggregation into the Task View.
-*   **Bi-Directional Linking**: Type `[[` to trigger an Intellisense-like autocomplete for existing notes.
+*   **Bi-Directional Linking**: Type `[[` to trigger Intellisense-like autocomplete for linking existing notes.

-### 🎨 Adaptive Glassmorphism UI
+### 🤖 AI Orchestration
-*   **Visual Hierarchy**: Uses translucent backdrops and distinct elevation layers to manage information density.
+*   **Multi-Modal Agents**: Text generation, image synthesis, and strategic planning.
-*   **Responsive Design**: A fluid layout that transitions from a mobile-first drawer navigation to a desktop multi-pane dashboard.
+*   **Context-Aware**: Agents read the current note context to provide relevant outputs.
-*   **Dark Mode Engine**: A semantic color system that adapts automatically to system preferences.
+*   **Privacy-Focused**: Data is sent to the API *only* when you explicitly trigger an agent.

 ---

 ## 🏗️ System Architecture

-OmniNote employs a sophisticated **Feature-Sliced** Redux architecture to manage complex state with high performance.
+OmniNote employs a sophisticated **Feature-Sliced** Redux architecture to manage complex state with high performance and scalability.

 ```mermaid
 graph TD